oracle-livelabs/goldengate/ggs-to-ogg/create/create-gb.md

 8. For **Database in &lt;compartment-name&gt;**, select **TargetATP &lt;livelab-numbers&gt;** from the dropdown.

-9. Enter a password in the Password field, and then click **Create**.
+9. Enter a password for the ggadmin user in the Password field, and then click **Create**.
 Take note of this password to use in Step 10.

     ![Target Database details](https://oracle-livelabs.github.io/goldengate/ggs-common/create/images/04-09-create-connec-details.png)